 While the drug has been around (in the United States) since the last decade of the 1800s, its impact has increased over the last 30 years.
 The National Institute on Drug Abuse (NIDA) and the Drug Enforcement Agency (DEA) have linked this increase in heroin abuse to the substantial rise in prescriptions for opioid painkillers written by doctors, beginning in the 1990s.
 Individuals who become addicted to prescription painkillers are often known to switch to heroin, as it is easier to get and cheaper.
 In fact, according to the American Society of Addiction Medicine (ASAM), four in five new heroin users started out misusing prescription painkillers, and 94% of respondents in a 2014 survey of people in treatment for opioid addiction said they chose to use heroin because prescription opioids were “far more expensive and harder to obtain.”

 What are some heroin addiction statistics?

-According to the 2016 National Drug Threat Survey a (NDTS), 45 percent of respondents reported heroin was the greatest drug threat in their area, more than for any other drug.
+According to the 2016 National Drug Threat Survey (NDTS), 45 percent of respondents reported heroin was the greatest drug threat in their area, more so than any other drug.